Claire Baker at Clarity Counselling (BScHons, PGDip, Reg.MBACP)

 Hello, I am Claire Baker, a fully qualified, BACP-registered humanistic psychotherapeutic counsellor.
 I work in both Brighton and Hove at Clarity Counselling, a professional and caring private practice.

-At Clarity Counselling I can offer you a regular, dedicated time and space, away from the distractions of daily life, just for you to be you, to be listened to without judgement and to feel supported whatever you are going through or wish to explore.
+At Clarity Counselling my aim is to offer you a regular, dedicated time and space, away from the distractions of daily life, just for you to be you, to be listened to without judgement and to feel supported whatever you are going through or wish to explore.

 I work in a way that recognises and respects you as a whole person, not just the problem, concern or crisis that has led you to seek counselling.
 I avoid restrictive models that categorise or label, but instead work with you to explore the meaning you have made of yourself, your relationships with others and your world.

 Through this process of self-reflection and exploration, greater clarity and self-awareness can develop and with that, the potential to make choices or changes that are determined by and feel right for you.
 In this respect I believe counselling can be a helpful and empowering process for reflecting on all aspects of ourselves and our lives, not necessarily just as a response to difficult times or crisis.

 To arrange a free 30 minute, or half price 50 minute initial consultation, just email, text or call.
 This gives us an opportunity to meet and see how we'd feel about working together, with no obligation for you to commit to further sessions if you do not wish.